-- (i) Relationship between CETVs and member contributions to the OBSPS; - (ii) Relationship between CETVs and the OBSPS' investment strategy; - (iii) Amendment of the CETV calculation basis; and - (iv) Completion of the transfer using the pre-1 April 2017 calculation basis. - 6.
-Mr A's complaint is one of several similar complaints brought by members of the OBSPS.
+- (i) Relationship between CETVs and member contributions to the OBSPS; - (ii) Relationship between CETVs and the OBSPS' investment strategy; - (iii) Amendment of the CETV calculation basis; - (iv) Option to await a new CETV calculated using the post April 2017 calculation basis; and - (v) Completion of the transfer using the pre-1 April 2017 calculation basis. - 6.
+Mr D's complaint is one of several similar complaints brought by members of the OBSPS.
 His complaint has been chosen as the Lead Complaint for his group (there being four different groups of complainants, each with its own Lead Complaint).
-Where the circumstances of a complainant within Mr's A group are such that my findings below might differ, then that complaint will be looked at individually. - 7.
-For ease of reference, a summary of the four Lead Complaints is as follows:- - 7.1.
-Mr A complains that the Trustee amended the CETV calculation basis resulting in significantly higher CETVs after his transfer had been completed, without informing him it would be changing the calculation basis.
-Mr A argues that the change should have been made at an earlier date and that therefore the CETV he received was incorrect.
-Mr A's group contains 123 associated complaints. - 7.2.
+Where the circumstances of a complainant within Mr D's group are such that my findings below might differ, then that complaint will be looked at individually.

+- 7. For ease of reference, a summary of the four Lead Complaints is as follows:- - 7.1.
 Mr D complains that the Trustee amended the CETV calculation basis resulting in significantly higher CETVs during the period that he was transferring out.
 The Trustee offered him the option of awaiting a CETV on the new calculation basis, but Mr D opted to proceed with the CETV he had been quoted.
 Mr D argues that the Trustee did not give him sufficient information to make an informed decision and that it should have guaranteed that his CETV would increase.
-Mr D's group contains 50 associated complaints.

-- 7.3.
-Mr S complains that the Trustee calculated his CETV using the old calculation basis, after it had made its decision to amend the calculation basis but before the new calculation basis came into effect when it was aware that CETVs would significantly increase.
+Mr D's group contains 50 associated complaints. - 7.2.
+Mr A complains that the Trustee amended the CETV calculation basis resulting in significantly higher CETVs after his transfer had been completed, without informing him it would be changing the calculation basis.
+Mr A argues that the change should have been made at an earlier date and that therefore the CETV he received was incorrect.
+Mr A's group contains 123 associated complaints. - 7.3.
+Mr S complains that the Trustee calculated his CETV using the old calculation basis, after it had made its decision to amend the calculation basis but before the new calculation basis came in to effect when it was aware that CETVs would significantly increase.
 Mr S' group contains 5 associated complaints. - 7.4.
 Mr G complains that the Trustee amended the early retirement factors after he retired without informing him it would be changing the factors which would result in higher early retirement pensions.
 Mr G argues that the change should have been made at an earlier date and so the pension he is receiving is incorrect.
 He has also complained that if the CETV, he was given prior to his retirement, had been calculated on the new basis he may have made a different decision.
 Mr G's complaint contains 49 associated complaints.

-Mr A's circumstances
+Mr D's circumstances

-8. Mr A's timeline is as follows:
+8. Mr D's timeline is as follows:

-Active member in the OBSPS 22 October 1979 to 30 June 2016 Guaranteed CETV statement provided to Mr A 3 August 2016 Right to take CETV exercised (relevant paperwork returned) 21 October 2016 CETV paid to receiving scheme 2 November 2016 CETV calculation basis change date 1 April 2017
+Active member in the OBSPS 30 August 1978 to 31 May 2016 Guaranteed CETV statement provided to Mr D 22 December 2016 Right to take CETV exercised (relevant paperwork returned) 16 &17 March 2017 Option to await new calculation basis provided 22 March 2017 Mr D returned his option form 31 March 2017 CETV calculation basis change date 1 April 2017 CETV paid to receiving scheme 8 May 2017